Spain is well suited for solar power.

 Country series: Green ambitions in Spain

-Renewable sources accounted for 43 per cent of the electricity produced in Spain in 2020.
+Renewable sources accounted for almost 47 per cent of the electricity produced in Spain in 2021.
 This is the highest share of renewable electricity since measurements began, but short of the Spanish government’s target of a renewable share of 74 per cent by 2030.

 Tiago Thomaz manages the Statkraft department Origination Iberia and works from the company’s Madrid office.
 The unit is part of the business area Markets

 José Miguel Ferrer is Statkraft’s country manager for Iberia and works from the company’s Valencia office.
 The unit is part of the business area Europe.